Academic Planning and Institutional Research (APIR) is a unit of the Office of The Provost

 -Facilitates the flow of information regarding academic-related governance processes among the Provost’s Office, UW System Administration and Board of Regents, and UW-Madison administrative offices; supports the University Curriculum Committee and University Academic Planning Council.

-Jocelyn was appointed as director of APIR in 2003 and Vice Provost of Academic Affairs in 2016.
+Jocelyn was appointed as director of APIR in 2003. associate provost in 2008, and vice provost of academic affairs in 2016.
 She reports to the provost and oversees the work of APIR.
 Contact her for matters related to academic planning and program review, academic policy as it pertains to the University Academic Planning Council, and data management and analytics for campus.

-Jocelyn is the UW-Madison’s primary rep to the AAU Data Exchange (AAUDE) and the university’s liaison to the Higher Learning Commission and serves as a peer reviewer for the HLC.
-She served as a member of the AAUDE Council from 2012 to 2015 and as Council chair in 2013-14.
+Jocelyn is the UW-Madison’s primary rep to the AAU Data Exchange (AAUDE); she served as a member of the AAUDE Council from 2012 to 2015 and as Council chair in 2013-14.
+She is UW-Madison’s leader for the APLU Powered by Publics project and a member of the APLU Powered by Publics Data Advisory Team.

 For Jocelyn’s professional profile see: http://www.linkedin.com/in/jocelynmilner